If you are a theme developer, there may be a base theme you are probably…

 The Aesop plugin is free, and very well maintained.
 But the team also has a list of themes and add-ons available for purchase which allow you to get a little more out of the plugins.
 The themes will ensure that all of your components are structured properly, and the add-ons extend their functionality with features like lazy loading and pop-out galleries.

-Keep in mind, Aesop loads in a good amount of CSS and a little bit of jQuery code to make all of it’s components work.
+Keep in mind, Aesop loads in a good amount of CSS and a little bit of jQuery code to make all of its components work.
 But if it is something you were planning on doing anyway, it is probably done more efficiently in the Aesop plugin.
-The plugin has it’s own dedicated forums if you are looking for help, and a playground of posts if you are looking for examples of what the plugin can do.
+The plugin has it’s own dedicated forums if you are looking for help, and a playground of posts if you are looking for examples of what it can do.